gklyne/annalist/documents/installing-annalist.md

 #### OpenID Connect using Google+

 Annalist OpenID Connect authentication has been tested with Google+ identity service.
-Instructions for configuring a new installation to work with Google+ are in the [Annalist README](https://github.com/gklyne/annalist/blob/master/README.md). (@@TODO: _move to separate document and update link_)
+Instructions for configuring a new installation to work with Google+ are in [Configuring Annalist to use OpenID Connect](openid-connect-setup.md).

 The configuration details for using an OpenID Connect provider are stored in a private area, away from the Annalist source files and site data, since they contain private keying data.
 A subdirectory `providers` of the Annalist configuration directory contains a description file for weach supported OpenID Connect provider.
 New providers may be supported by adding descrtiption files to this directory.
 The provider description for Google may be a useful example for creating descriptions for other providers.
 (But be aware that different providers will have different registration procedures, and may require subtlely different forms of configuration information.)